logo of design your homeschoolhomeschool photos

-Greenleaf Press Guide to OT History
+Greenleaf Press History Guides

-Greenleaf Press Guides hold a special place in our home as they are the first books which opened history up to us.
+Greenleaf Press History Guides hold a special place in our home as they are the first books which opened history up to us.
 Through the guides and their recommendations we began the road to learning history through living books.

-The Greenleaf Guide to Old Testament History (above) is a book which outlines the history of Israel and takes you through chronological readings of the Old Testament from Genesis to Nehemiah.
+The Greenleaf Guide to Old Testament History is a book which outlines the history of Israel and takes you through chronological readings of the Old Testament from Genesis to Nehemiah.

 It is divided into 196 Bible Readings which are followed by questions.